ranjanrai12/namaste-nodejs/docs/season2/Episode-12 | Logical DB Query & Compound Indexes/homework.md

 - What is the advantages and disadvantage of creating?

-- Read this arcticle about compond indexes - https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/
+- Read this article about compound indexes - https://www.mongodb.com/docs/manual/core/indexes/index-types/index-compound/

 - ALWAYS THINK ABOUT CORNER CASES